 - What are your current mobile capabilities?

-- Do you have responsive design for all user groups?
+- Do you have a responsive design for all user groups?
 What users groups?

 - Can you access the LMS and all functions without panning?